BLCM/wlmods/Apocalyptech/README.md

 ## Mod-Testing Mods

+- **Force Enemy Spawns** - Resource mod to attempt to force a configured enemy type to spawn whenever possible.
 - **Guaranteed Gear Drops** - Enemies with a chance to drop gear will drop one of each gear type (gun, melee weapon, ward, etc.)
 - **Mountaineer** - Allows the player to climb (nearly) vertical surfaces.